-Parthia (Old Persian Parthava): satrapy of the ancient Achaemenid empire, the north-east of modern Iran.
+Parthia (Old Persian Parthava): satrapy of the ancient Achaemenid empire, the north-east of modern Iran, also known as Khorasan.

 GeographyThe borders of Parthia were the Kopet Dag mountain range in the north (today the border between Iran and Turkmenistan) and the Dasht-e Kavir desert in the south.
 In the west was Media, in the northwest Hyrcania, in the northeast Margiana, in the east Aria.
 (The road from Media through Parthia to Margiana is the famous Silk road.)
 On the other side of the southern desert was Persia proper.
 The country south of the Kopet Dag is fertile and was well-irrigated in Antiquity.
 There were large forests.